Seattle Art Museum Supporters History

 SAMS officers and executive team members continue to meet on the second Wednesday of each month, September through June.
 On the third Wednesday of these same months, the general membership meets to enjoy a private collection, an artist’s studio, or other artistic educational opportunity while hearing about the current fundraising efforts and associated activities.

 Excitement surrounding the 2007 opening of the new Olympic Sculpture Park on Seattle’s waterfront followed by the re-opening of the downtown Seattle Art Museum, offered SAMS many opportunities to create entertaining fundraising events and educational experiences for members.

 As SAMS continued to grow and thrive, there was increased interest in expanding opportunities for members to socialize outside of the monthly meetings.
 Formed in 2013, a Special Events Committee began planning events for our members such as attending Pacific Northwest Ballet’s Nutcracker, enjoying a holiday luncheon and vintage fashion show at the Women’s University Club, and seeing a play at Seattle’s ACT Theatre.
 After a well-attended trip by ferry to tour the new Bainbridge Island Art Museum, a travel committee developed.
-SAMS ladies traveled to Portland in 2015, Vancouver, BC in 2016, and San Francisco in 2017, Los Angeles in 2018, and Chicago in 2019.
+SAMS ladies traveled to Portland in 2015, Vancouver, BC in 2016, San Francisco in 2017, Los Angeles in 2018, and Chicago in 2019.

 To date, SAMS’ collective contribution to Seattle Art Museum exceeds 7 million dollars.

 SAMS Founding Members